 5 Ecosystem carbon dynamics

 In Chapter 3, we conceived the global carbon cycle as a system of three pools (atmosphere, land, ocean).
 The C dynamics in the land biosphere were modeled using a 1-box model which receives C inputs through photosynthesis and loses C through a constant turnover.
 In Chapter 4, we focused on the processes driving terrestrial CO2 uptake.
 In this chapter, we are unboxing the 1-box model and introduce the processes that determine C flows in ecosystems and their C balance.
-We will describe the C dynamics of an ecosystem, not as a single box with a single and constant turnover, but as a cascade of C, made of of multiple pools with different turnover rates, and where the partitioning (allocation) of the cascading C into the different pools is influenced by the environment and by the ecosystem state.
+We will describe the C dynamics of an ecosystem, not as a single box with a single and constant turnover, but as a cascade of C, made of multiple pools with different turnover rates, and where the partitioning (allocation) of the cascading C into the different pools is influenced by the environment and by the ecosystem state.

 5.1 Ecosystem carbon flows and pools